EventStore/documentation/docs/tutorials/HTTP_Connector.md

 order: 3
 ---

-## Tutorial: Setting up and using an HTTP Sink in EventStoreDB
+## Tutorial: Setting up and using an HTTP Sink in KurrentDB

-Connectors simplify the integration of EventStoreDB data into other systems.
+Connectors simplify the integration of KurrentDB data into other systems.
 Each connector runs on the server-side and uses a catch-up subscription to receive events, filter or transform them, and push them to an external system via a sink.

-The following are the available Event Store sinks:
+The following are the available Kurrent sinks:

 1. [Kafka Sink](/server/v24.10/features/connectors/sinks/kafka.html)
 2. [MongoDB Sink](/server/v24.10/features/connectors/sinks/mongo.html)